Director of General Education

 Read More

 Taken through Academic Travel Abroad (ATA), this course provides a first-hand introduction to the historical and artistic identity shaped by a Western (but non-American) culture.
 Foci may include the history (people, places, ideas, events) and the arts (architecture, sculpture, literature, painting) that reflect a unique cultural identity.
-This ATA course may be taken in conjunction with HU 215 or used as an elective, and may be repeated as different cultures are visited and studied.
+This ATA course may be taken in conjunction with HUM 215 or used as an elective, and may be repeated as different cultures are visited and studied.

 Read More